Hawke’s Bay Photo News 1962 – Number 042 May

 Friday Morning.
 The contestants have now moved into the centre of the hall within the square of tables.

-Two young pacemakers twist their their way off the floor.
+Two young pacemakers twist their way off the floor.

 Gary McIntyre got down to some serious twisting when his partner Ursula Ashley arrived from Wellington.